-This Forest Plan has been influenced by various key policy statements and guidance documents as listed below.
+This Forest Plan has been influenced by various key policy statements and guidance docu- Open Habitat Policy, 2010 ments as listed below.

 Government Forestry and Woodlands Policy Statement-January 2013

 This document sets the direction of travel for forestry policy within England and is the reference point around which main aims and objectives of forestry and woodland management are designed.